Atorvastatin (as calcium trihydrate) tablets

-If your doctor tells you to stop taking Lorstat, or your tablets have passed their expiry date,
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-ask your pharmacist what to do with any that are left over.
+ask your pharmacist what to do with any medicine that is left over.

 What it looks like

-Lorstat tablets are available in 4 different strengths:
+LORSTAT tablets are available in 4 different strengths:

-LORSTAT 10 mg - White, oval shaped, bi-convex, film coated tablet, debossed "ATO 10" on one side and "G" on the other side.
+LORSTAT 10 mg - White, oval, biconvex, film coated tablet plain on one side and debossed

-LORSTAT 20 mg - White, oval shaped, bi-convex, film coated tablet, debossed "ATO 20" on one side
+LORSTAT 20 mg - White, oval, biconvex, film coated tablet with break line on one side

-LORSTAT 40 mg - White, oval shaped, bi-convex, film coated tablet, debossed "ATO 40" on one side
+LORSTAT 40 mg - White, oval, biconvex, film coated tablet with break line on one side

-LORSTAT 80 mg - White, oval shaped, bi-convex, film coated tablet, debossed "ATO 80" on one side
+LORSTAT 80 mg - White, oval, biconvex, film coated tablet with break line on one side

 Each blister pack contains 30 tablets.
 Discard blister pack 30 days after the first

 The active ingredient of Lorstat is atorvastatin.

-Lorstat is supplied in Australia by:
+LORSTAT is supplied in Australia by:

-Alphapharm Pty Limited
+Alphapharm Pty Ltd